-Counterparty on-boarding - Due diligence processes exist to pre-vet any counterparties before being on-boarded;
+- Counterparty on-boarding Due diligence processes exist to pre-vet any counterparties before being on-boarded; - External credit ratings MS AISE uses ratings from multiple credit rating agencies, such as Standard & Poor and AM Best;

-- External credit ratings MS AISE uses ratings from multiple credit rating agencies in conjunction with market credit default swap prices - the latter providing a more up-to-date market view of credit risk; - Credit rating limits Investment counterparty exposure is managed through limits over exposure based upon credit ratings; - Creditworthiness monitoring Is conducted by MS AIML for all institutions MS AISE transacts with, both current and potential.
+- Credit rating limits Investment counterparty exposure is managed through limits over exposure based upon credit ratings; - Creditworthiness monitoring Is conducted by MS AIML for all institutions MS AISE transacts with, both current and potential.
 A summary is sent to the Investment Management and Compliance functions; - Investment Counterparty Management The custodians of MS AISE's investment assets are contractually bound to hold all assets specifically on behalf of MS AISE and not in their own right.